kyumdbot/mir-kiosk-pyside2-example/README.md

-# PySide2 app example on Mir-kiosk
+# PySide2 example on Mir-kiosk

 ## Build